DuckSportsAuthority - Commit Impact: Jackson LaDuke

 The addition of LaDuke takes the number of known commitments to 14 for the class of 2020 and further solidifies Oregon as the top ranked class in the Pac-12 conference and one of the top ten teams in the nation.

 LaDuke is a four star linebacker with elite size (6-3, 215) and showed very well while on campus.
-Ken Wilson led LadDuke’s recruitment and sees LaDucke as someone who can be a very good Pac012 linebacker with a great combination of size, speed and versatility.
+Ken Wilson led LadDuke’s recruitment and sees LaDuke as someone who can be a very good Pac-12 linebacker with a great combination of size, speed and versatility.

 LaDuke is the second pure linebacker commit as Oregon looks to replace graduating senior Troy Dye on the evolving defense for Oregon.